Piedmont Office Realty Trust, Inc. (PDM): History, Ownership, Mission, How It Works & Makes Money

 Piedmont Office Realty Trust, Inc. (PDM) How It Works

-Piedmont Office Realty Trust, Inc. (PDM) operates as a fully-integrated, self-managed real estate investment trust (REIT) specializing in the ownership, management, development, and operation of high-quality Class A office properties located primarily in major Sunbelt markets.
+Piedmont Office Realty Trust, Inc. operates as a fully integrated, self-managed Real Estate Investment Trust (REIT), generating revenue by owning, managing, and leasing a portfolio of high-quality, Class A office properties primarily in major U.S. Sunbelt markets.

 Piedmont Office Realty Trust, Inc.'s Product/Service Portfolio